DarkLBP/EasyMVC/core/README.md

-Rename Config.php.sample to Config.php and fill the database configuration
+Rename Config.sample.php to Config.php and fill the database configuration